 Fenkenstrain in Runescape start to spend rest of his life in Harmony Island, helping local monks after killing a family, its servants and doing numerous experiments.

 In the Spyro the Dragon reboot trilogy, Cynder is the main villain of the first game, turned into an evil adult dragon against her will.
 Spyro finally manages to save her and return her to her normal child age and kind personality.
 She spends the next two games trying to make up for what she did, even wearing the jewelry she wore as an adult to help her face what happened.

-Gordon Halloway from The Longest Journey is another example, since his motivation in accepting the role of the Thirteenth Guardian was to atone for the evil he did as both Halloway in Stark and as his Arcadian alter ego, Black Chaos.
+Gordon Halloway from The Longest Journey is another example, since his motivation in accepting the role of the Thirteenth Guardian was to atone for the evil he did as both Halloway in Stark and as his Arcadian alter ego, Chaos Vortex.
 Which is impressive, given that he had been forcibly split into two as a Vanguard experiment and never had a chance to develop humanity or a conscience before he was made whole by April.